-2) Existing water sources in the area of study in Northern part of Pakistan are highly vulnerable and are rapidly moving towards fragility, and are threatening sustainable access to safe drinking water at the very basic level.
-Only half of the sources have adequate capacity to fulfill the needs, commonly agreed at 20 litres per person per day.
-Continuing depletion and escalating seasonal variations, which can be further worsened by climate change, have made the situation more challenging.

-- 3) Protection of sources is not ensured in terms of either quality or quantity.
-Majority of sources potentially face increasing levels of contamination.
-Not only has this issue created a difficult situation presently, but it will also exacerbate the problems for future generations.
-This factor alone can seriously compromise the sustainability of CBDWS. - 4) Water delivered to the consumers in most of the rural areas of developing countries is mostly contaminated and unsafe for drinking purposes.
+- 2) Existing water sources in the area of study in Northern part of Pakistan are highly vulnerable and are rapidly moving towards fragility, and are threatening sustainable access to safe drinking water at the very basic level.
+Only half of the sources have adequate capacity to fulfill the needs, commonly agreed at 20 litres per person per day. - Protection of sources is not ensured in terms of either quality or quantity.
+Majority of sources potentially face increasing levels of contamination. - 4) Water delivered to the consumers in most of the rural areas of Northern Pakistan is mostly contaminated and unsafe for drinking purposes.
 The data for the various diseases, premature deaths, and disabilities were not available at the community levels.
 However, the related studies clearly show that the contaminated and polluted water has resulted in a number of diseases, deaths, and associated socio-economic losses.
-Unfortunately, increasing contamination trends have been observed in many communities, and verified through testing of random samples, confirming the situation reported in the literature. - 5) Major sources of contamination are untreated raw sewage and contaminated surface run-offs, which pollute drinking water sources. - 6) Water testing has not been a part of the common practices for CBDWS, and communities are not aware of such facts and related possible impacts.

-- 7) Optimum design on the basis of available sources and demands of the consumers is not practiced in the existing systems.
-Considerably generalized and over-simplified design approaches are commonly used to design CBDWS. - 8) Physical condition and safety of the distribution infrastructure are compromised in most communities.
+- 5) Major sources of contamination are untreated raw sewage and contaminated surface run-offs, which pollute drinking water sources. - 6) Optimum design on the basis of available sources and demands of the consumers is not practiced in the existing systems.
+Considerably generalized and over-simplified design approaches are commonly used to design CBDWS. - 7) Physical condition and safety of the distribution infrastructure are compromised in most communities.
 Deferred maintenance is a major cause for the poor condition of distribution infrastructure.
 Savings for maintenance funds, as commonly agreed in the contracts between organizations of consumer communities and service providing agencies, are rare.
 The common practice is to make the required arrangements after failure of the system.
-Contrary to the numerous reports of financial corruption in the various institutions of developing countries, the community organizations or institutions actually show reasonable transparency in utilization of finances.
-This is mainly due to the involvement of people in the various activities related to the operation and maintenance of CBDWS.
-Existence of CBDWS in communities has resulted in a number of socio-economic benefits; the nature and the magnitude of these benefits can vary in different communities.
-Major beneficiaries of such systems are women and children, who have been responsible for fetching water before provision of CBDWS.
-Time saving appears as the major benefit.
-Commonly stated benefits of community institutions require a serious review of their performances.
-The concept of communal ownership has been exaggerated theoretically.
-Rural communities of developing countries are commonly based on voluntary services of available members.
-Capacity of such institutions varies largely and remains fragile due to the lack of skills or permanence of voluntary services.

-- 9) The community organizations (CO) work diligently to achieve the established CBDWS goals, and remain active during the period of active involvement of the Service Providing Organizations in the region.
+Contrary to the numerous reports of financial corruption in the various institutions of developing countries, the community organizations or institutions actually show reasonable transparency in utilization of finances. - 8) The community organizations (CO) work diligently to achieve the established CBDWS goals, and remain active during the period of active involvement of the Service Providing Organizations in the region.
 However, soon after the completion of such projects, all stimuli, which were utilized to develop the community institutions, start disappearing.
 Community institutions have no legal status and members of the communities have no contract-based legal bindings in any court of law.
-Practically, COs work as sub-systems of some theoretical systems in the absence of any permanent hierarchy or connection with any permanent institution.
-Consequently, the COs starts deteriorating soon after the SPOs leave the area.
-Thousands of CBDWS have failed due to failure of these institutions.
-These institutions must be provided a legal status and a disciplined hierarchy with the proposed umbrella institutions for their own sustainability. - 10) Environmental sustainability in terms of capacity, quality, reliability and protection of drinking water sources is critical.
-Projection of field study to a broader level shows that unless urgent measures are undertaken, serious fallbacks may occur in the established targets.
-In the context of MDG, such fallbacks have the capability of reversing the situation to the starting point. - 11) The environmental component, in terms of the capacity of drinking water sources, reliability of these sources for continuity, quality of water at source and protection of drinking water sources, appears to be the most critical and crucial component for sustainability of drinking water systems.
-The present practices, especially in developing countries, where a vast majority of drinking water issues exist, need a complete review to ensure sustainability.
+These institutions must be provided a legal status and a disciplined hierarchy with the proposed umbrella institutions to ensure sustainability of CBDWS.

+- 9) Environmental sustainability in terms of capacity, quality, reliability and protection of drinking water sources is critical.
+Projection of the field study to a broader level shows that unless urgent measures are undertaken, serious fallbacks may occur in the established targets.
+In the context of MDG, such fallbacks have the capability of reversing the situation to the starting point. - 10) The environmental component, in terms of the capacity of drinking water sources, reliability of these sources for continuity, quality of water at source and protection of drinking water sources, is the most crucial component for sustainability of drinking water systems.
+The present practices, especially in developing countries, where a vast majority of drinking water issues exist, need a complete review to ensure sustainability. - 11) Examination of stakeholder input, subjectivity, and synthesized relative priorities or weights for the various elements of sustainability of CBDWS lead to the following: - a) The environmental and institutional components appeared as top priorities among the stakeholders.